 Many homes in Guinea suffer from extreme shortages of power, limiting overall quality of life and economic growth

-Challenge: Like much of Sub-Saharan Africa, the small west African country of Guinea suffers from extreme shortages of power, which limits overall quality of life as well as business activity and economic growth.
-The World Economic Forum ranks Guinea’s power supply the lowest among 140 countries it tracks.
+Challenge: Like much of Sub-Saharan Africa, the small west African country of Guinea suffers from extreme shortages of power which limit overall quality of life as well as business activity and economic growth.
+The World Economic Forum ranks Guinea’s power supply the lowest among the 140 countries it tracks.

 Impact: The new power plant will increase supply by as much as ten percent and help Guinea meet growing demand, which is projected to triple by 2027.
 Construction of the plant will also bring more jobs to a region where 90 percent of workers are employed in the informal economy, and help stimulate an economy that has stagnated in the wake of the Ebola crisis.